All States/Maryland/Baltimore/General Contracting

 Insurance Minimums

-General liability minimum $300,000, workers compensation if employees, professional liability recommended.
-MHIC requires proof of insurance for licensing.
+General liability minimum $300,000, workers compensation if employees, automobile coverage.
+MHIC requires proof of insurance for license approval and renewal.

 § C · Path to license